lsst/LDM-230/index.rst

 The Data Release Production is handled by the following infrastructure components located at the Archive Center at :term:`NCSA` in Illinois:

-1. Archive DM Control System
+1. Archive :term:`DM` Control System

 2. Tape archive